jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/index.md

         hybrids of metal-acrylic or metal-porcelain and removable overdentures.
 In the DENTAL IMPLANTS section you can find a very specific description of each of them and their variants.</p>\n"
-    - question: Which is better, work over a restorable tooth root or replace it at once whit a dental implant?
+    - question: What is better, work over a restorable tooth root or replace it at once whit a dental implant?
       answer: "<p>Whenever possible we should preserve natural teeth.
 Although dental implants currently represent a high quality restorative alternative, they